SeismicSource/sourcespec/README.md

 The station metadata file name is provided in the configuration file through the parameters `station_metadata` or `paz`.

-Alternative instrument sensitivity can be provided in the SAC header or as a constant in the configuration file.
+Alternatively, instrument sensitivity can be provided in the SAC header or as a constant in the configuration file.
 In both cases, use the configuration parameter `sensitivity`.